bola-de-gude-12/docs/Continia Expense Management/New and Planned/Detailed changelogs/Web Approval Portal.md

 ---
-title: Expense Management detailed changelog for the Continia Web Approval Portal
+title: Detailed changelog for the Continia Web Approval Portal
-date: 12-06-2025
+date: 30-09-2025
-description: Detailed changelog for the Continia Web Approval Portal.
+description: List of features and bug fixes for each version of the Continia Web Approval Portal
+id: EM-366
 lang: en
 ---